Geneva is a private, four-year comprehensive Christian college of the arts, sciences, and professional studies.

 Geneva's Master of Arts in Counseling Program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-At 11 locations in western Pennsylvania, Geneva offers an Adult Degree Completion Program (ADCP) for adult students to finish a degree in Human Resources, Human Services, Community Ministry or Organizational Development in 17 months.
+At eight locations in western Pennsylvania, Geneva offers an Adult Degree Programs for adult students to finish a degree in Human Resources, Human Services, Community Ministry or Organizational Development in 17 months.

-Adult Degree Completion Program (ADCP) offers two fully online majors—Christian Ministry Leadership and Human Resources.
+Adult Degree Programs offers two fully online majors—Organizational Leadership and Human Resources.

 Geneva College’s Center for Urban Biblical Ministry (CUBM), located in Pittsburgh, educates urban students in southwestern Pennsylvania for effective service in their local communities.